-- Terminology: frame-to-frame or temporal coherence
+- Terminology: temporal coherence (a.k.a. frame-to-frame coherence)

 - Examples:

 - Motion of a camera

 - Motion of objects in a film / animation

 - Applications:

 - Computer Vision (e.g. tracking of markers)

 - MPEG

 - Collision detection

 - Ray-tracing of animations (e.g. using kinetic data structures)

-- Algorithms based on frame-to-frame coherence are called "incremental", sometimes "dynamic" or "online" (the latter is actually the wrong term)
+- Algorithms based on frame-to-frame coherence are called "incremental", sometimes "dynamic" or "online" (albeit the latter is the wrong term)